KQM-git/TCL/characters/anemo/sucrose.md

 {% tab title="C5" %}
 ### **Caution: Standard Flask**

-Increases the level of **Forbidden Creation-Isomer 75/Type II** by 3.
+Increases the Level of **Forbidden Creation - Isomer 75 / Type II** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Chaotic Entropy**

-If **Forbidden Creation-Isomer 75/Type II** triggers an Elemental Absorption, all part members gain a 20% Elemental DMG Bonus for the corresponding absorbed elemental during its duration.
+If **Forbidden Creation - Isomer 75 / Type II** triggers an Elemental Absorption, all party members gain a 20% Elemental DMG Bonus for the corresponding absorbed element during its duration.

 * This buff lasts for 10 seconds.
 * C6 effect can be triggered even when Sucrose is not on the field.